How do I declare a major in religion?

 - Personally submit the original copy of the approved change form to the Office of the University Registrar.

-Am I required to meet with the religion advisor before declaring the major?
+Am I required to meet with the religion adviser before declaring the major?

-Students are welcome to declare religion as a major before speaking with the religion advisor.
-However, the department of religion encourages students to set up an appointment with the religion advisor after declaring the major, to introduce themselves and briefly discuss their academic interests.
+Students are welcome to declare religion as a major before speaking with the religion adviser.
+However, the department of religion encourages students to set up an appointment with the religion adviser after declaring the major, to introduce themselves and briefly discuss their academic interests.

-How often should I meet with the religion advisor?
+How often should I meet with the religion adviser?

-The department recommends that students meet with their religion advisor once a semester and expects all students to do so at least once a year.
+The department recommends that students meet with their religion adviser once a semester and expects all students to do so at least once a year.

 How do I declare a minor in religion?